CrazyTim/spin-wheel/README.md

 ## Configuration

-Some numeric properties need to be specified using relative values because the wheel is responsive and resizes automatically to fit inside it's container.
-In some cases we need to specify a value that is a percent of the canvas size, and other times we specify pixels that will be scaled to a canvas size of `500px`.
-This makes it much faster to make a wheel because if the size of the container changes you don't have to worry about updating fiddly things like widths and positions.
+Everything is easy to configure.
+The wheel is responsive and resizes automatically to fit it's container, so when the size of the container changes you don't have to worry about updating fiddly things like widths and font sizes.
+For that reason, some numeric properties need to be expressed as percentages, while others are expressed as scaled pixels.

-For example, `wheel.radius` is expressed as a percent of the size of the canvas.
-So `0.9` means the wheel will fill 90% of the canvas.
+* **Percentages**: For example, `Wheel.radius` is expressed as a percent of the size of the canvas, so `0.9` means the wheel will fill `90%` of the canvas.

-Another example is `LineWidth`, which is expressed in pixels and scaled to a canvas size of `500px`.
-Meaning a line width of `10` will be exactly 10px when the canvas size is 500px.
+* **Pixels**: All pixel values are scaled to a canvas size of `500px`.
+For example, `Wheel.LineWidth` is expressed in pixels, so a line width of `1` will be exactly `1px` when the canvas size is `500px`.

-Labels are easy to configure because the font size is calculated automatically.
-You can optionally set `itemLabelFontSizeMax` (scaled to a canvas size of `500px`), but otherwise the font size of all the labels will be based on the largest label resized to fit between `itemLabelRadius` and  `itemLabelRadiusMax`.
+Labels are simple to configure because the font size is also calculated automatically.
+You can optionally set `Wheel.itemLabelFontSizeMax` (in pixels), but otherwise the largest item label will be sized to fit between `Wheel.itemLabelRadius` (percent) and  `Wheel.itemLabelRadiusMax` (percent).

-For example configurations see [./examples/themes/js/props.js](https://github.com/CrazyTim/spin-wheel/blob/master/examples/themes/js/props.js).
+Here's a handy diagram:

 <div>
   <img alt="diagram of props" src="https://crazytim.github.io/spin-wheel/props-diagram.svg" width="615px" />